Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Data Analysis

 \subsection{Hit Matching, Event Grouping and Potential Candidate Selection}

-In \cite{2021AJ....161..286T}, on-source and off-source scans are acquired sequentially, so the association between detections is established across scans, and an \emph{event} represents a set of hits in the on-source scan that are consistent in frequency-drift space, and \emph{candidate} is defined as event with no hit in all off-source scans.
+In \cite{2021AJ....161..286T}, on-source and off-source scans are acquired sequentially, so the association between detections is established across scans, and an \emph{event} represents a set of hits in all on-source scans that are consistent in frequency-drift space, and \emph{potential candidate} is defined as event with no hit in all off-source scans \footnote{It should be noticed that the definitions of ``event'' and (potential) ``candidate'' in \citet{2021AJ....161..286T} and this work are relatively unusual than many other SETI literature.}.
 While in our multibeam tracking observations, all beams are recorded simultaneously, removing any temporal offset between on and off measurements.
 In practice, off-source beams may contain no hits within the Doppler-consistent frequency window of an on-source hit, or contain hits that are not consistent in $(\nu_0,\dot{\nu}_0)$ at the search resolution.
 Strict constraint for candidate that event with no hit in all off-source scans may cause mismatch of hits.

 To avoid this, for each on-source hit $h=(\nu_0,\dot{\nu}_0,\mathrm{SNR}_h)\in\mathcal{H}_{b_{\rm on}}$, we construct a multibeam event by extracting Doppler-consistent dynamic spectrum segments from the on-source beam and from all simultaneously recorded off-source beams, and grouping them into event by rewritten Eq. (\ref{eq:event}) as